Bushwick Branch

-The Bushwick Branch, also called the Bushwick Lead Track, is a freight railroad branch in New York City.
+The Bushwick Branch, also known as the Bushwick Lead Track, is a freight railroad branch in New York City.
 It runs from the East Williamsburg neighborhood of Brooklyn to Fresh Pond Junction in the Glendale neighborhood of Queens, where it connects with the Montauk Branch of the Long Island Rail Road.
 It is owned by the LIRR but operated under lease by the New York and Atlantic Railway, which took over LIRR freight operations in May 1997.